 Forum sessions cover general hot topics related to the promotion of Agroecology as the reference model for future sustainable agricultural and food systems in Europe and elsewhere.
 These topics reflect the ongoing debate around agroecological science, practice and movements.
 Sessions are handled by a convenor and will include (i) oral presentations, picking up the diversity of approaches to the theme, and (ii) an open general discussion.
 Regardless of their background, speakers will refrain from the use of jargon (scientific, technical, political) to ensure maximum sharing of ideas among all participants.

-The Forum programme has been built up in a participatory way, upon the suggestions received by attendants.
+has been built up in a participatory way, upon the suggestions received by attendants.

 For Agroecology Europe: Paolo Bàrberi (Scuola Superiore Sant’Anna, Pisa, IT), Stéphane Bellon (INRA SAD, FR), Paola Migliorini (University of Gastronomic Science, IFOAM AgriBioMediterraneo, IT), Alain Peeters (RHEA, BE), Alexander Wezel (ISARA, FR, DE), Sabine Zikeli (University of Hohenheim, DE)